 The policyholder unit liabilities are the sum of the value of the unit liabilities for each policy.
 The value of the unit liability is calculated as the product of the number of units deemed allocated at the valuation date to each policy and the valuation price per unit.
-The technical provisions include all pending policyholder claims.
-This amounts to €14.3 Million.
+The technical provisions also include all pending policyholder claims.
+This amounts to €17 million.

-The value of future profits is calculated as the expected future shareholder income less outgo discounted at using the relevant term structure of free risk interest rates.
-The income is the annual management charge, investment costs incurred by the policyholder and surrender penalties arising from policyholder lapses.
+The value of future profits is calculated as the expected future shareholder income less outgo discounted using the relevant term structure of risk free interest rates.
+The income is the annual management charge and surrender penalties arising from policyholder lapses.
 The outgo comprises management expenses, investment costs that are met by the shareholder, and cost of mortality claims.
 There is assumed to be no cost of future Italian tax prepayments.
 This is consistent with the valuation of the tax asset at face value on the Solvency II balance sheet.